pholser/imse884/hw2/README.md

 OPL model and captured output for problem 3 part b (for minimizing go-home time).

-## hw2-4.mod, hw2-4.mod.out
+## hw2-4.mod, hw2-4.dat, hw2-4.mod.out

-OPL model and data file for problem 4.
+OPL model, data file, and captured output for problem 4.

 ## hw2-5a.mod, hw2-5a.dat, hw2-5a.mod.out